Middle Years (Grades 6 to 8)

 Middle Years program builds upon the early years program for younger

 children and prepares them for the Senior Years program.
 Our middle

-schools are specifically designed to address several educational issues
+schools are specifically designed to address several educational topics

 involving students aged 10-13.
 Early adolescents, grades 6-8, have

 curriculum and programming in a middle school is focused on the

 students' needs.
 Parental involvement in the education process in a

 Middle Years environment is based upon the needs and characteristics of